simon387/notes/java/liferay.md

 ## My favourite tools / IDE for Liferay Development

-Note: I prefer to use Linux environments, but most clients require to use window :worried:
+Note: I prefer to use Linux environments, but most clients require to use Window :worried:

 + Intellij IDEA Ultimate (indexed search is great)
 + Liferay IDE